-GLADIATOR (Graphene Layers: Production, Characterization and Integration) is a research project funded in part by the European Commission (FP7 grant agreement number 604000) that began on 1st November 2013 and will run for three and a half years (42 months).
-GLADIATOR seeks to improve the quality and size of CVD graphene sheets, and to reduce their production costs, in order to make the use of graphene more attractive e.g. in applications such as transparent electrodes for large area organic electronics.
+GLADIATOR (Graphene Layers: Production, Characterization and Integration) was a research project funded in part by the European Commission (FP7 grant agreement number 604000) that began on 1st November 2013 and ran for three and a half years (42 months).
+GLADIATOR sought to improve the quality and size of CVD graphene sheets, and to reduce their production costs, in order to make the use of graphene more attractive e.g. in applications such as transparent electrodes for large area organic electronics.

 - optimizing the performance of CVD graphene (using doping)

 - increasing the throughput and size of CVD batch reactors

 - improving the process by which graphene is transferred from the CVD catalysts to the application substrate.

 GLADIATOR directly targeted the global market for transparent electrodes (estimated to be worth over 11,000 million USD in 2016) and showed that the performance and price of indium tin oxide can be matched by graphene (transparency > 90%, sheet resistance < 10 Ω/sq, cost < 30 EUR/m2).
 The new production technologies were demonstrated by making ultraviolet organic photodiodes (with possible application as flame detectors) and large area and flexible OLEDs.